tenthid/vitepress-project/docs/coba/meeting-2/constant.md

 `Constant` is a value that remains unchanged during the execution of a program.
 Once defined, its value cannot be modified or reassigned throughout the program's execution.
 Constants are used to hold values that are expected to remain the same throughout the program's lifetime.

 ::: details Points
-- Once a constant is defined and assigned a value, that value `cannot be altered or modified`.
+- Once a constant is defined and assigned a value, that value __cannot be altered or modified__.
-- Constants are used to `represent fixed values` that are not expected to change during the execution of a program.
+- Constants are used to __represent fixed values__ that are not expected to change during the execution of a program.
 Examples include mathematical constants (like π or e), fixed configuration parameters, or values used in algorithms that shouldn't be modified.
-- In many programming languages, constants are named using `uppercase` letters with `underscores` to separate words, enhancing readability and distinguishing them from variables.
+- In many programming languages, constants are named using __uppercase__ letters with __underscores__ to separate words, enhancing readability and distinguishing them from variables.
 :::

 ## How to write constant
-::: info
+::: info In Python
-In `Python`, there is no strict concept of constant variables like in some other programming languages.
+There is no strict concept of constant variables like in some other programming languages.
 However, it is a convention to use uppercase variable names for constants to indicate that their values should not be changed.
 While the language does not enforce immutability, using uppercase names for constants is a widely accepted practice among Python developers.
 :::

 ::: code-group